 Conclusion: After exercise, you want a combination of protein + carbs to replenish and rebuild your muscle stores.

 So, what does this translate to?

 The main vitamins we think of with exercise are Vitamins C, E and beta carotene, which are all antioxidants.
 You get these nutrients through a balanced diet as well.
-In this post, I talk about some of my favorite recovery foods, many of them with a high antioxidant content.
+In this post about recovery foods after exercise, I talk about some of my favorite recovery foods, many of them with a high antioxidant content.

 Other things shown to help with recovery include turmeric and tart cherry juice, which can decrease inflammation and improve recovery time.
 I love this protein powder with both turmeric and tart cherry in it.